alby666/EDMC-PowerPlayProgress/README.md

   * Count per Power data
   * Count delivered by system
 * Ability to reset the progress counters
-* NEW & IMPROVED: Merits by Activity - rival power kills tracking & better ship scanning
+* Merits by Activity - rival power kills tracking & better ship scanning

     <img src="screen_shot_by_activities.png">

   * Ship/Wake scans
   * Bounties (even less now assigned to unknowns!!)
   * Power play commodities deliveries
-  * IMPROVED: Donation and aid missions (duplicate journal entries bug still an issue but EDMC-PPP now tracks the donation merits correctly with the error entries being allocated to unknowns)
+  * Donation and aid missions (duplicate journal entries bug still an issue but EDMC-PPP now tracks the donation merits correctly with the error entries being allocated to unknowns)
   * Scan Data Links
   * Holoscreen Hacks
   * Rare Goods
   * Salvage
-  * IMPROVED: Cartograhy - large multi-sell activities now tracked
+  * Cartograhy - large multi-sell activities now tracked
   * High Value Commodities
   * Low Value Commodities
   * Exobiology
   * Mined Commodities
   * On Foot activities
-  * NEW: Commit Crimes
+  * Commit Crimes
-  * NEW: Rival Power Kills
+  * Rival Power Kills
   * Unknowns (the journals have limited infomation so some will slip through the net when assigning them!)

   Will continue to improve the tracking and correct assignment to the correct systems but the current journal info is a limiting factor... :(

 * Preferences to show/hide all recorded info
-  * NEW: Customisble progress bar colour, green, orange or match the EDMC theme
+  * Customisble progress bar colour, green, orange or match the EDMC theme
+  * NEW: Custom format for copy to clipboard, use any of the following placeholders to format the output
+    * default: [{system}]({system_url}) - {merits} - {state} e.g. [Alrai Sector HM-V b2-6](https://inara.cz/elite/starsystem/?search=13864288789953) - 20 - Exploited

   <img src="screen_shot_preferences.png" width="500" height="300">